joemoe/phaser-websocket-multiplayer-plugin/README.md

 ### Dealing with game objects

-The plugin assumes that it is dealing with game objects as synched objects, but this is the only assumption it takes.
+The plugin assumes that it is dealing with game objects as synced objects, but this is the only assumption it takes.
 Everything else needs to be implemented within the game.
+There are local (maintained by the local client) and remote game objects (maintained by other clients).

 ## Related